codesphere-community/templates/landscape-twitter-clone/README.md

-## How to activate public beta Landscape deployments on Codesphere
+## How to activate public beta Landscape Deployments on Codesphere

 1. Create a placeholder file e.g. `ci.txt`
 2. Copy following code snippet into that file: